neilotoole/jsoncolor/README.md

 Why?
 Well, `jq` colorizes its output by default.
-And at the time this package was created, I was not aware of any other JSON colorization package that performed colorization in-line in the encoder.
+And at the time this package was created, I was not aware of any other JSON colorization package that performed colorization inline in the encoder.

 From the example [`jc`](./cmd/jc) app: